algorich/code-snippets/deploy/README.md

 end
 ```

+Run `bundle install` then run `capify .`.

+Uncomment the line `load 'deploy/assets'` on the `Cafile`.
+Then copy all files
-Copy all files to *config* dir, except the *Capfile*, that should be copied to the rails root path.
+of this project to *config* dir, except the *Capfile*, that should be copied to
+the rails root path.

 Walk thown all capistrano files and ajust the configs.
 Remember to choose a
 database (myqls or postgresql), removing the comment on deploy.rb file.